Licensing Cisco MDS 9000 Series NX-OS Software Features

 Smart Software Licensing Model

-The Smart Software licensing model that is defined for the Cisco MDS product line has two options:
+The Smart Software licensing model that is defined for the Cisco MDS product line has the following options:

 This table provides PIDs for subscription-based licenses.